ju4n-avendanoa/mongoDB-Service/READMe.md

 - `PUT /api/users/:id`: Update an existing document by its ID.
 - `DELETE /api/users/:id`: Delete a specific document by its ID.

+## Testing

+The API includes both unit and integration tests using Vitest.
+To run the tests, use the following command:

+npm test

+Make sure to update the necessary configurations in the test files according to your setup.

 ## Contributing

 Contributions are welcome!
 If you want to improve this project, feel free to open an issue or submit a pull request.
 Please follow best development practices and provide a clear description of the proposed changes.